Image

 These vaccines work by causing an immune response that can protect you from respiratory disease if you get RSV in the future.

-RSV vaccine is a single dose vaccine that can be given at any time throughout the year.
-Currently, it is not recommended to get a dose each year.
-If you have already received an RSV vaccine, you do not need another dose.
+RSV vaccine is a single dose vaccine that can be given at any time throughout the year but the best time to get vaccinated is late summer through early fall.
+If you have already received an RSV vaccine as an adult, you do not need another dose.

 More on RSV vaccines for older adults (CDC)